-Based on the current low levels of residents with LEP in the Baltimore region and their limited interaction with the BRTB, full translation of all BRTB Plans and Programs is not required at this time.
+Based on the current low levels of residents with Limited English Proficiency (LEP) in the Baltimore region and their limited interaction with the BRTB, full translation of all BRTB Plans and Programs is not required at this time.
 However, in order to engage the diverse population in the region, the BRTB is committed to providing appropriate language assistance to the LEP population.
 The following information outlines key actions:

-- BMC staff prepared an Executive Summary in Spanish for the long-range transportation plan, Resilience 2050 and translated in full: the 2022 Public Participation Plan, the 2023 Limited English Proficiency Plan, Title VI Policy and Complaint Form, and the "About the BRTB" brochure. - the BRTB will provide limited oral language services to Spanish-speaking LEP individuals. - BMC staff will review the data on which this plan is based at least every four years. - as a recipient of federal financial assistance, the BRTB has adopted a Title VI complaint procedure.
+- BMC staff prepared an Executive Summary in Spanish for the long-range transportation plan, Resilience 2050, and translated in full: the 2022 Public Participation Plan, the 2023 Limited English Proficiency Plan, Americans with Disabilities Self-Assessment, Title VI Policy and Complaint Form, and the "About the BRTB" brochure. - the BRTB will provide limited oral language services to Spanish-speaking LEP individuals. - BMC staff will review the data on which this plan is based at least every four years. - as a recipient of federal financial assistance, the BRTB has adopted a Title VI complaint procedure. - the BRTB uses a software platform, known as the BMC Engagement Hub, that can be translated into numerous languages and can transcribe written or oral comments from LEP individuals.